IVF facts

 Embryo implantation & elective single embryo transfer (eSET)

-If doing a fresh IVF cycle, the embryo transfer will occur five days after egg retrieval and fertilization, once the embryo has matured.
+If doing a fresh IVF cycle, the embryo transfer (implantation in the uterus) will occur five days after egg retrieval and fertilization, once the embryo has matured.

 If doing a frozen embryo transfer cycle, the frozen embryo is either implanted soon after the woman has her next period after the egg retrieval or is used in a future IVF procedure.